 He is the Maker of the Bear and Orion, the Pleiades and the constellations of the south.Job 9:9

 The constellations, including the Pleiades (and so also Taurus) were made by the Creator himself.
-Originally the zodiac was His story given to the ancients before revelation was put into writing.
-We saw that the central theme of this Story was the coming (Virgo – from the Virgin) of Isa al Masih PBUH.
-Taurus continues the story, but what does the Bull mean?
-The horns of Taurus and the predictions in the Zabur are the keys to understand.
+Originally the zodiac was His story given to the ancients before revelation was written down.
+Central to this Story was the coming (Virgo – from the Virgin) of Isa al Masih PBUH.
+Taurus continues the story, but expands the scope.
+The horns of Taurus and the Zabur’s predictions are the keys to understand.
 The Masih had to come from the line of David (The title ‘Masih’ = ‘Anointed one’ = ‘Christ’).
-Among the different images used to describe the coming Masih was that of ‘horn’.
+Among the images describing the coming Masih was that of ‘horn’.

 “Here I will make a horn grow for David and set up a lamp for my anointed one.Psalm 132:17